 Advantages and Disadvantages of Daylight Savings in the UK

-If you are currently in the UK and aren’t familiar with the implications of daylight savings in the UK then it is quite important to know these as it will help you prepare in advance.
+If you are currently using housing for students in United Kingdom and aren’t familiar with the implications of daylight savings in the UK then it is quite important to know these as it will help you prepare in advance.

 To help you we have listed below some of the advantages and disadvantages associated with the daylight savings transition: